거울대칭

 Proof

-First, let us show that substituting \(T_b = T_0 = 1\) in the second slot of the defining equation for \(S\) gives the \(J = T_0\) column.
-Throughout this post we consistently follow the convention \(1/(z - \psi) = \sum_{k \geq 0} z^{-k-1}\psi^k\), and accordingly we keep the divisor-equation correction term with a \(+\) sign (some literature uses \(1/(z + \psi)\) with the opposite sign).
-Now the 2-point descendant in the definition involves \(T_0 = 1\), and expanding this as a geometric series gives
+First, let us show that substituting \(T_b = T_0 = 1\) in the second position of the defining equation of \(S\) yields the \(J = T_0\) column.
+In this post we consistently follow the convention \(1/(z - \psi) = \sum_{k \geq 0} z^{-k-1}\psi^k\), and accordingly we keep the divisor equation correction term with a \(+\) sign (in some literature \(1/(z + \psi)\) is used with the opposite sign).
+Now the 2-point descendant in the definition is of the form with \(T_0 = 1\) inserted, and expanding this as a geometric series,

-\[\left\langle \frac{T_a}{z - \psi}, 1\right\rangle_{0, 2, \beta} = \sum_{k \geq 0} z^{-k-1}\langle \tau_k(T_a), 1\rangle_{0, 2, \beta}\]Applying [Symplectic Geometry] §Gromov–Witten Invariants, ⁋Proposition 3 to each term gives
+\[\left\langle \frac{T_a}{z - \psi}, 1\right\rangle_{0, 2, \beta} = \sum_{k \geq 0} z^{-k-1}\langle \tau_k(T_a), 1\rangle_{0, 2, \beta}\]Applying [Symplectic Geometry] §Gromov-Witten Invariants, ⁋Proposition 3 to each term,

-\[\langle \tau_k(T_a), 1\rangle_{0, 2, \beta} = \langle \tau_{k-1}(T_a)\rangle_{0, 1, \beta}\]for all \(k\geq 1\).
-The \(k = 0\) term vanishes as an empty sum because there is no \(\psi\) to pull down from the string-equation right-hand side, so \(\langle T_a, 1\rangle_{0, 2, \beta} = 0\) (\(\beta \neq 0\)) (this is none other than the fact that a marked point evaluating the fundamental class contributes nothing when \(\beta \neq 0\)).
-Therefore the power-series degrees shift down by one, giving the formula
+\[\langle \tau_k(T_a), 1\rangle_{0, 2, \beta} = \langle \tau_{k-1}(T_a)\rangle_{0, 1, \beta}\]holds for all \(k\geq 1\).
+The \(k = 0\) term vanishes as \(\langle T_a, 1\rangle_{0, 2, \beta} = 0\) (\(\beta \neq 0\)) because there is no \(\psi\) to lower in the string equation right-hand side (this is precisely the fact that a marked point evaluating the fundamental class does not contribute when \(\beta \neq 0\)).
+Thus the power series shifts down by one degree, giving

-\[\sum_{k \geq 1} z^{-k-1}\langle \tau_{k-1}(T_a)\rangle_{0, 1, \beta} = \sum_{m \geq 0} z^{-m-2}\langle \tau_m(T_a)\rangle_{0, 1, \beta} = \left\langle \frac{T_a}{z(z - \psi)}\right\rangle_{0, 1, \beta}\]This is exactly the term appearing inside the small \(J\) formula of Definition 3, and multiplying by the prefactor \(e^{t_{(2)}/z}\) gives \(J_X = e^{t_{(2)}/z} S(q, z) T_0\).
-This is the origin of the additional \(z^{-1}\) that may have looked somewhat awkward in Definition 3.
+\[\sum_{k \geq 1} z^{-k-1}\langle \tau_{k-1}(T_a)\rangle_{0, 1, \beta} = \sum_{m \geq 0} z^{-m-2}\langle \tau_m(T_a)\rangle_{0, 1, \beta} = \left\langle \frac{T_a}{z(z - \psi)}\right\rangle_{0, 1, \beta}\]This is exactly the term appearing in the small \(J\) formula of Definition 3, and multiplying by the prefactor \(e^{t_{(2)}/z}\) gives \(J_X = e^{t_{(2)}/z} S(q, z) T_0\).
+This is the origin of the additional \(z^{-1}\) that may have appeared somewhat awkward in Definition 3.

 Now let us show that each column \(S(q,z)T_b\) of \(S\) is a horizontal section.
 For this, we directly apply \(z q_a\partial_{q_a}\) to \(S(q, z) T_b\).
-First, \(S(q, z) T_b\) is expressed as a sum of terms with \(q^\beta\) as a factor for each \(\beta\), and using the recursion relation examined before introducing the \(J\)-function and [Symplectic Geometry] §Gromov–Witten Invariants, ⁋Proposition 4, \(z q_a\partial_{q_a}\) ultimately inserts \(T_a\) at a point while lowering the degree of \(\psi\) by one in the \(1/(z - \psi)\) of the distinguished marked point, multiplied by the attached \(z\).
+First, \(S(q, z) T_b\) is expressed as a sum of terms with \(q^\beta\) as a factor for each \(\beta\); using the recursion relation examined before introducing the \(J\)-function and [Symplectic Geometry] §Gromov-Witten Invariants, ⁋Proposition 4, \(z q_a\partial_{q_a}\) ultimately inserts \(T_a\) at a point while, through the multiplied \(z\), lowering the degree of \(\psi\) in \(1/(z - \psi)\) at the distinguished marked point by one.

-Now this lowered-degree \(\psi\) can be decomposed into a sum of boundary divisors \(\sum_S D_S\) using Proposition 2 (Genus 0 Topological Recursion Relation) (more precisely, the version with target lifted from Proposition 2 (Genus 0 Topological Recursion Relation)).
-On each \(D_S\), the source curve splits into two components with effective class \(\beta = \beta_1 + \beta_2\), and the diagonal class \(\sum_c T_c \otimes T^c\) appears at the node between them.
-The component where the newly inserted \(T_a\) gathers gives a 3-point invariant \(\langle T_a, T_c, T_d\rangle_{0, 3, \beta_1}\), i.e., the structure constant expressing the quantum product \(T_a \qtimes\) in a basis, and the other component reconstructs the (lower-degree) \(\beta_2\) part of \(S(q, z) T_b\) having \(T^c\) at the node.
-Therefore summing over all \(c\) and splittings \(\beta = \beta_1 + \beta_2\) exactly reconstructs applying \(T_a \qtimes\) to the vector \(S(q, z) T_b\), i.e., the right-hand side \(T_a \qtimes \bigl(S(q, z) T_b\bigr)\).
+Now this lowered \(\psi\) can be decomposed into the sum of boundary divisors \(\sum_S D_S\) using Proposition 2 (Genus 0 Topological Recursion Relation) (more precisely, the version of Proposition 2 (Genus 0 Topological Recursion Relation) with the target lifted).
+On each \(D_S\), the source curve splits into two components with effective class \(\beta = \beta_1 + \beta_2\), and at the node between them the diagonal class \(\sum_c T_c \otimes T^c\) is inserted.
+The component where the newly inserted \(T_a\) lands gives a 3-point invariant \(\langle T_a, T_c, T_d\rangle_{0, 3, \beta_1}\), i.e., the structure constant expressing the quantum product \(T_a \qtimes\) in the basis, while the other component reconstructs the (lower degree) \(\beta_2\) part of \(S(q, z) T_b\) having \(T^c\) at the node.
+Thus summing over all \(c\) and splittings \(\beta = \beta_1 + \beta_2\) reproduces exactly \(T_a \qtimes\) applied to the vector \(S(q, z) T_b\), i.e., the right-hand side \(T_a \qtimes \bigl(S(q, z) T_b\bigr)\).

-Therefore as \(q\rightarrow 0\) all \(q^\beta\) terms vanish, so the classical limit of \(S\) is \(\id\).
-On the A-side this can be thought of as a consequence of the fact that the classical limit of the quantum cup product is the ordinary cup product.
+Therefore, as \(q\rightarrow 0\), all \(q^\beta\) terms vanish, so the classical limit of \(S\) is \(\id\).
+On the A-side, this can be thought of as a consequence of the fact that the classical limit of the quantum cup product is the ordinary cup product.

-Proposition 4 (A-side fundamental solution matrix) shows that the \(J\)-function is more than a mere package of enumerative data: it forms a column of the A-model fundamental solution matrix \(S\), specifically the column corresponding to the normalization element \(T_0 = 1\).
-This is exactly the counterpart to the period matrix \(\mathcal{I}\) in §Gauss–Manin Connection, ⁋Proposition 7 forming the fundamental solution matrix of \(\nabla^z_B\) trivialized by the frame \(\{e_a\}\).
+Proposition 4 (A-side Fundamental Solution Matrix) shows that the \(J\)-function is more than a mere bundle of enumerative data: it forms a column of the A-side fundamental solution matrix \(S\) (specifically, the column corresponding to the normalization element \(T_0 = 1\)).
+This is precisely the counterpart to the fact that in §Gauss-Manin Connection, ⁋Proposition 7, the period matrix \(\mathcal{I}\) formed the fundamental solution matrix of \(\nabla^z_B\) trivialized by the frame \(\{e_a\}\).

-In particular, when \(H^\ast(X)\) is generated by \(H^2(X)\)—for instance when \(X = \mathbb{P}^n\) or for most toric Fano varieties—this single column \(J\) in fact determines all of \(S\).
-Indeed, repeatedly applying the flat-section equation \(z q_a\partial_{q_a} J = T_a \qtimes J\) from Proposition 4 (A-side fundamental solution matrix) generates \(T_{a_1} \qtimes \cdots \qtimes T_{a_k} \qtimes J\) in turn, and since \(H^\ast(X)\) is generated by \(H^2\) these quantum products sweep through all \(T_b\) as a cohomology basis, so the remaining columns \(S(q, z) T_b\) are also reconstructed from derivatives of \(J\).
-This justifies in Conjecture 5 (Mirror theorem, \(J\)-function form) why our “mirror theorem” makes a claim only about the first column.
+In particular, when \(H^\ast(X)\) is generated by \(H^2(X)\), for example when \(X = \mathbb{P}^n\) or most toric Fano varieties, this single column \(J\) in fact determines all of \(S\).
+Indeed, repeatedly applying the flat section equation \(z q_a\partial_{q_a} J = T_a \qtimes J\) from Proposition 4 (A-side Fundamental Solution Matrix) generates the quantum products \(T_{a_1} \qtimes \cdots \qtimes T_{a_k} \qtimes J\) of \(H^2\) classes in sequence; since \(H^\ast(X)\) is generated by \(H^2\), these quantum products sweep through all \(T_b\) as a basis of cohomology, so the remaining columns \(S(q, z) T_b\) are also all reconstructed from differentials of \(J\).
+This justifies in Conjecture 5 (Mirror theorem, \(J\)-function form) why our “Mirror theorem” only makes a claim about the first column.

-Meanwhile, this calculation is also related to the treatment of integration constants obtained by computing from (\(\ast\)) and performing repeated integrations, namely that the \(S\) in Proposition 4 (A-side fundamental solution matrix) is the solution where these integration constants are set to zero at all orders.
-That is, after peeling off the components coming from \(t_{(2)}\) as the prefactor \(e^{t_{(2)}/z}\), all remaining corrections carry only instanton degrees \(q^\beta\) for \(\beta \neq 0\), so that as above the classical limit emerges as \(q \to 0\).
+Meanwhile, this calculation is also related to the handling of integration constants obtained by repeatedly integrating from (\(\ast\)): namely, Proposition 4 (A-side Fundamental Solution Matrix)’s \(S\) is the solution where these integration constants are set to \(0\) at all orders.
+That is, after stripping off the components coming from \(t_{(2)}\) as the prefactor \(e^{t_{(2)}/z}\), all remaining corrections have only instanton orders \(\beta \neq 0\), so that the classical limit as \(q \to 0\) emerges as above.

-Mirror theorem
+Mirror Theorem

 \[J_X(q, z) = \sum_a J^a(q, z) T^a,\qquad J^a(q, z) \;\propto\; \mathcal{I}^a_{\Gamma_0}(q, z) = \int_{\Gamma_0} T_a\, e^{W_q/z}\,\omega\]holds up to normalization.
 Here the right-hand side is the \(p = \Gamma_0\) column of the period matrix \(\mathcal{I}^a_p\) introduced in §Gauss-Manin Connection, ⁋Proposition 7.

-The above Conjecture 5 (Mirror theorem, \(J\)-function form) is one of the strongest formulations of mirror symmetry: all A-side descendant Gromov–Witten invariants are reconstructed from B-side period integrals.
-Then in particular, the classical ring-level mirror symmetry \(QH^\ast(X) \cong \Jac(W_q)\) is recovered as the leading order as \(z\rightarrow 0\).
-Concretely, the \(z \to 0\) stationary-phase asymptotic (§Gauss–Manin Connection, ⁋Proposition 3) expands as a sum over critical points of \(W_q\), and the leading-order critical values \(\{W_q(p)\}\) recover the canonical coordinates of quantum cohomology.
+The above Conjecture 5 (Mirror theorem, \(J\)-function form) is one of the strongest expressions of mirror symmetry: all A-side descendant Gromov-Witten invariants are reconstructed from B-side period integrals.
+Then in particular, the classical version of ring-level mirror symmetry \(QH^\ast(X) \cong \Jac(W_q)\) is recovered as the leading order as \(z\rightarrow 0\).
+Specifically, the \(z \to 0\) stationary phase asymptotic expands into a sum over critical points of \(W_q\) (§Gauss-Manin Connection, ⁋Proposition 3), and the leading order critical values \(\{W_q(p)\}\) recover the canonical coordinates of quantum cohomology.

 In the case of Calabi-Yau hypersurfaces in toric varieties, this was proven by Givental and Lian-Liu-Yau, and for our main object of interest, toric Fano varieties, the \(I = J\) theorem in the next section provides an explicit and computable form of this claim.